zeetheme/whitedot/readme.txt

 * Added more Page Templates
 * Page Builder Integration

+= 1.0.2 - June 8 2018
+* Minor Improvement in design(CSS)
+* Added more hooks

+= 1.0.3 - June 13 2018
+* Combined all the CSS files( style.css, woocommerce.css and lifterlms-custom.css ) to one(style.css) for faster page loading.
+* Minified all the CSS files.
+Now all the CSS file are in css/ folder.
+* Combined these to js files to one for faster page loading - scripts.js and skip-link-focus-fix.js
+* Improved Schema markup for better SEO.
+* Added responsive container for oEmeb videos

 == Credits ==

 * Based on Underscores https://underscores.me/, (C) 2012-2017 Automattic, Inc., [GPLv2 or later](https://www.gnu.org/licenses/gpl-2.0.html)